Last Updated on May 22, 2022

 A cold or flu virus may cause coughing, fever, and tiredness, all of which are symptoms.
 Flu is a far more dangerous condition that needs rest and should not be confused with a cold.
 Vaccines are the best way to protect yourself against influenza’s most common themes.

-*Please note this is not medical advice, and you should always consult with a doctor.
+*Please note that this is not medical advice, and you should always consult with a doctor.